gopro2027/ParadiseGTA/README.md

 # ParadiseSPRX
-This is the base Paradise SPRX Repository Source Code
+This is the visual studio project for Paradise SPRX